Stay Interviews: A Powerful and Low-Cost Employee Engagement and Retention Tool

 The TrainHR Course is approved by HRCI and SHRM Recertification Provider.

-The best way to find out what your employees want and how to retain them is to ask them.
+Overview: The best way to find out what your employees want and how to retain them is to ask them.
 Ask questions to gauge how you're meeting your employees' expectations.
 Not just "How's it going?", but specific questions to get specific answers.
 Explore why these people remain with your company.
 Why did they join the organization?
 How well are their objectives or dreams being fulfilled?
 Which aspects of their work do they enjoy the most?
 Which do they least enjoy?
 Are they receiving sufficient opportunities for growth and development?
 What would influence them to look elsewhere?

 The stay interview is a one-on-one interview between a manager and a valued employee.
 Its aim, quite simply, is to learn what makes employees want to keep working for you.
 Likewise, it's designed to elicit what might motivate them to leave.